Battle of Triangle Hill: Aftermath

 Private First Class Ralph E. Pomeroy was posthumously awarded the Medal of Honor for his actions during the battle.

 The Battle of Triangle Hill was the biggest and bloodiest contest of 1952.
 After 42 days of heavy fighting, the Eighth Army had failed to gain two hill masses, its original goal.
 For the PVA, on the other hand, not only did the 15th Corps stop the UN attacks at Triangle Hill, the assaults conducted by the 44th Division on the Pyonggang front also resulted in Jackson Heights' capture on 30 November.
 Although the PVA had suffered 11,500 casualties with many units suffering very many losses during the battle, its ability to sustain such losses had slowly exhausted the US Eighth Army over two months of attrition.
 The PVA High Command viewed the victory as vindication that attrition was an effective strategy against the UN forces, while the PVA became more aggressive in the armistice negotiations and on the battlefield.
 The high UN casualties forced Clark to suspend any upcoming offensive operations involving more than one battalion, preventing any big UN offensives for the rest of the war.
 Clark and US President Harry S. Truman later confided that the battle was a serious blow to UN morale.
 As for the ROK, the modest UN gain on Sniper Ridge had convinced them that they were now capable of conducting independent offensive operations, even though the American advisers were less than impressed with their performance during the course of the battle.

 Despite its impact and scale, the Battle of Triangle Hill is one of the least known episodes of the Korean War within the Western media.
 For the Chinese, the costly victory presented an opportunity to promote the value of endurance and sacrifice.
 The courage demonstrated by the PVA soldiers at Triangle Hill was repeatedly glorified in various forms of media, including several major motion pictures.
-Qin Jiwei was also celebrated as the hero of Shangganling and eventually rose to become the Minister of Defense and the Vice Chairman of the National People's Congress.
+Qin Jiwei was also celebrated as the hero of Shangganling and eventually rose to become the Minister of National Defense and the Vice Chairman of the National People's Congress.
 The 15th Corps became one of the most prestigious units within the PLA, and the PLAAF selected the 15th Corps to become China's first airborne corps in 1961.
 It remains the most elite corps-size unit in China today.